 It’s funny you say this.
 I have an episode on only children.
 One of the characteristics of someone who has an only child, or at least either be temporarily or permanently, is how comfortable people are at telling that parent or parents that they should have a second.

 My friends who have had children were initially shocked to discover how many strangers felt free to weigh in on their parenting.

 It’s like child-rearing is a communal business.
 Everyone feels they have a stake in it and some wisdom to offer on the matter.

-As a preview, I have a forthcoming episode that I’m taping with solo parents.
+As a preview, I have a forthcoming episode with solo parents.
 Parents who have been divorced and are raising a child on their own or have chosen to do the child thing without the husband thing.
 This is a matter of sorting.
 I’m pretty prescription-free when it comes to these things.
 The world though tends to funnel people into certain categories and it’s not always a good fit.

 It’s a problem that there seems to be a boilerplate relationship contract.
 Anytime you go out with someone, you have inadvertently signed your name to this thing that turns out to have quite a lot of sub-clauses and fine print.
 I don’t know who wrote it.
 It’s a palimpsest that’s accumulated over decades or centuries.
 I never quite felt comfortable with it.

 I’ll give you a term for it.
 It’s called the Relationship Escalator.
 This is something that we’ve covered in previous episodes quite a lot.
 Your intuition is spot on.
 There are criteria associated with the relationship escalator.
 They’re often not discussed.
 They’re assumed.
 It causes problems.
-The more traditional your set of beliefs are, the more it causes problems when one of the two people wants to deviate from one of those.
+The more traditional your set of beliefs are, the more it causes problems when 1 of the 2 people wants to deviate from one of those.